andersmurphy/andersmurphy-blog/resources/posts/2024-05-30-clojure-virtual-thread-dynamic-var-performance.md

 >
 > - JEP 446

-If your function call stack is shallow then, it can be simpler to just pass the context as an explicit argument.
+If your function call stack is shallow, it can be simpler to pass the context as an explicit argument.

 ```clojure
 (crit/quick-bench